Maintenance Contracts T&Cs

 4.2.
 Failure to comply with the provisions of clause 5.1.

 4.3 Removal of the Equipment, or part thereof, from the Location to another location.

-4.7.
-Induction loops are not covered under any contract as Frontier Pitts has no control of the road surface conditions that may cause loop deterioration.
+4.8.
+Induction loops and underground cabling are not covered under any contract as Frontier Pitts has no control of the road surface conditions that may cause loop/cable deterioration.